 \section{Abstract}

-\ Propofol one of the anesthetic drugs most widely used in clinical medicine, when administrated for general anesthesia induces oscillatory dynamic brain states which are thought to underlie the drug's pharmacological effects.
-Despite the great elucidation regarding the mechanisms of action at the molecular level, the manner how propofol acts on neural circuits leading to unconsciousness is still unclear.
-To identify possible mechanisms, the spatial-temporal patterns of functional connectivity established among specialized cortical areas need to be described.
-The present research was based on the analysis of a dense sub-dural ECoG electrode array recordings from macaque animal models under anesthetic induction experiments.
-Granger causality in the frequency domain was used to infer functional interactions in five physiological frequency bands serially over time at every five seconds throughout the experiment.
-These time-resolved functional networks permitted to observe the unfolding of the anesthetic induction and compare networks respective to distinct conditions.
-After the administration of propofol within about one minute, functional connectivity started to gradually increase for about 4-5 minutes, then began to decrease until the LOC was achieved.
-During the transition, it was also evidenced a predominant Granger causality flow parting from occipital and temporal areas to frontal and parietal regions.
-During general anesthesia the local connectivity of the occipital lobe augmented, and also did the interactions, established among the occipital and temporal lobes.
-Functional interactions parting from frontal and parietal lobes to temporal and occipital areas had been mainly compromised.
-The research consists in one of the most detailed descriptions of the propofol effects on large-scale cortical functional connectivity throughout the anesthetic induction in non-human primates, and it is one of the first studies to describe the dynamics of functional connectivity during the transitional state that precedes LOC.
+\ Propofol, when administered for general anesthesia, induces oscillatory dynamic brain states that are thought to underlie the drug’s pharmacological effects.
+Despite the elucidation of propofol’s mechanisms of action at the molecular level, its effects on neural circuits and overall cortical functioning, which eventually lead to unconsciousness, are still unclear.
+To identify possible mechanisms, the spatial-temporal patterns of functional connectivity established among specialized cortical areas in anesthetized subjects need to be described.
+Within this context, the present research involved the analysis of dense sub-dural ECoG electrode array recordings from macaques under propofol anesthetic induction.
+Granger causality methodology was used to infer functional connectivity interactions in five physiological frequency bands serially over time, every five seconds throughout the experiment.
+The time-resolved networks obtained permitted us to observe the unfolding of the anesthetic induction and compare the networks obtained under different experimental conditions.
+About one minute after administering propofol, functional connectivity started to increase for 4-5 minutes, then decreased until the LOC was achieved.
+A predominant Granger causality flow from the occipital and temporal areas towards the frontal and parietal regions was also evidenced during the transition.
+During general anesthesia, the local connectivity of the occipital lobe increased, as did the interactions between the occipital and temporal lobes.
+Conversely, the functional connectivity from the frontal and parietal lobes toward the temporal and occipital regions was mainly impaired.
+The research presents one of the most comprehensive descriptions of the effects of propofol on large-scale cortical functional connectivity in non-human primates being one of the first studies to describe the dynamics of the functional connectivity during the transitional state that precedes the LOC.

 \begin{multicols}{2}